 There are more overheads with Holiday Letting.

-As a landlord of a residential Buy-to-Let, property maintenance is your responsibility.
+As a landlord of a residential buy-to-let, property maintenance is your responsibility.

 With holiday letting, it's all down to you.

-You have to provide all the furnishings, pay the utility bills and make sure the property is clean for each guest.
+As well as the costs of maintaining the property, you will also have to provide all the furnishings, pay the utility bills and make sure the property is clean for each guest.